Nicolás Martínez (footballer, born 1989)

-Alejandro Nicolás Martínez Ramos (born 15 February 1989 in Ñemby) is a Paraguayan footballer who plays as a forward for Sportivo Trinidense in the Paraguayan División Intermedia.
+Alejandro Nicolás Martínez Ramos (born 15 February 1989) is a Paraguayan footballer who plays as a forward for Sportivo Trinidense in the Paraguayan División Intermedia.
 In 2008, he was considered one of the best young talents in Paraguayan football due to his excellent ball control, pace and technique.

 Career

 Club career

 Martínez started his career in the youth divisions of Olimpia.
 After playing two games for the reserve squad, he was invited to join the first team squad by coach Gustavo Costas during the 2008 Apertura tournament.
 He soon became a regular player in the Olimpia team, before being sold to Mexican top-tier side Puebla in 2009.
 In 2011, after just 2 appearances with Puebla, Martínez was sold again, this time to Brazilian fourth-division side Juventude.
 For the 2012 Closin' tournament is repatriated by the Tacuary, where he became one of the scorers.

 In 2013, he was signed by the Ecuadorian side C.S.D.
 Independiente del Valle.

 In 2021, Martinez joined Sportivo Trinidense for the División Intermedia season.